Best touchscreen monitors of 2022

 Q: How much do touch screen monitors cost?

 Touch screen monitors vary in cost substantially.
 The cheapest touch screen monitor on this list is under $200, while the most expensive is closer to $1500.
-This price jump reflects great variability in the feature set and the technologies that are included.
+This price reflects great variability in the feature set and the technologies that are included.

 Q: How do I connect a touch screen monitor to my computer?